 Cause: In order to be able to unequivocally identify a message file, the file includes a security header at the beginning which provides various information.
 This header could not be read correctly.

 "FER: Invalid Msgld."

-Cause: A message was requested which is not contained in this message file.
+Cause: A message was requested which is not contained in the current message file.

-Remedy: Please load the message file that matches the currently used firmware version.
+Remedy: Please load the message files that match the currently used firmware version.

 "FER: Invalid header ID in MSG file."